Merton, London (parish): 19th century

 In the 1860s, a flour works sat at the junction of Bygrove Road and Wandle Bank and there was a copper rolling mill on Merton High Street where later the Merton Board Mills would be built.
 This was in the possession of James Shears and Sons by 1815, and remained in their possession until at least 1867.
 Further south, the Merton Abbey Mills complex had developed each side of the river on land adjacent to Merton Abbey House.

 In 1868, the Tooting, Merton and Wimbledon Railway (TM&WR) opened a branch line from the Wimbledon and Croydon Railway between Merton Park station (now Merton Park tram stop) and Tooting Junction station (now Tooting station).
 Cutting through Nelson's former estate and the site of Merton Abbey, Merton Abbey station was constructed to the south of Station Road to serve the industrial complex there.
 William Shears, a member of the Shears family, was one of the directors of this company.

-Continuing the long association of Merton with textile printing, the Arts and Crafts designer William Morris opened a works at Merton Abbey Mills in 1881.
-Close by, the firm of Edmund Littler was known for its high-quality printing and was by the 1890s sending its entire production to Liberty & Co. in Regent Street.
+Continuing the long association of Merton with textile printing, the Arts and Crafts designer William Morris opened Merton Abbey Works in 1881.
+Close by, the firm of Edmund Littler at Merton Abbey Mills was known for its high-quality printing and was by the 1890s sending its entire production to Liberty & Co. in Regent Street.
 Liberty & Co. subsequently took over the production at Merton from Littler.

 Industry developed further around the Wandle and residential development began in the late Victorian period north of the High Street and along Kingston Road and in Merton Park.
 In 1894, when a new Local Government Act was implemented, the parish of Merton was still considered sufficiently rural to be included as part of the Croydon Rural District (CRD).